telerik/ajax-docs/controls/tabstrip/appearance-and-styling/tutorial-creating-a-custom-skin-using-sprite-.md

 ---
 title: Tutorial Creating a Custom Skin Using Sprite
-page_title: Tutorial Creating a Custom Skin Using Sprite  | UI for ASP.NET AJAX Documentation
+page_title: Tutorial Creating a Custom Skin Using Sprite  | RadTabStrip for ASP.NET AJAX Documentation
 description: Tutorial Creating a Custom Skin Using Sprite
 slug: tabstrip/appearance-and-styling/tutorial-creating-a-custom-skin-using-sprite-
 tags: tutorial,creating,a,custom,skin,using,sprite,